idiotandrobot/blog/_posts/2016-09-16-wsl-sudo-unable-to-resolve-host.md

 ---
 layout: post
-title: sudo unable to to resolve host error
+title: sudo&#58; unable to to resolve host error
 tags:
 - Ubuntu on Windows
 ---